MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/bpa-faq.md

 ### After Business performance analytics is set up, how often is the data refreshed?

-Data is refreshed twice per day, at 12:00:00 AM (GMT) and 12:00:00 PM (GMT).
-To see exactly when a report's data was last refreshed, open the report.
-Towards the top of the window, the rightmost item displays when the data for the report was last refreshed.
+Data is refreshed twice per day, at 12:00:00 AM and 12:00:00 PM (Coordinated Universal Time).
+To view exactly when a report's data was last refreshed, open the report.
+Near the top of the page, the rightmost item shows when the data for the report was last refreshed.

 ### How long does it take for fresh data to be available every day on Business performance analytics reports?